 One part of GSICS’ strategy involves direct comparisons of collocated observations from pairs of satellite instruments, which are used to systematically generate calibration functions to compare and correct the biases of monitored instruments to references.
 This is currently applied to inter-calibrate the infrared (IR) channels of geostationary (GEO) imagers to hyperspectral sounders on Low Earth Orbit (LEO) satellites, which are used as references to generate GEO-LEO IR GSICS Corrections.
 These are derived by various satellite operating agencies from a commonly-agreed algorithm [Hewison et al., 2013], similar to the Simultaneous Nadir Overpass (SNO) method originally developed for LEO-LEO comparisons [Cao et al., 2004], but extended to include a range of view angles.
 This algorithm is based on the comparison of collocated simultaneous observations from pairs of satellite instruments with similar viewing geometries, using a weighted linear regression.
 Because a hyperspectral reference instrument is used as a calibration reference for contemporary satellites, it is possible to accurately synthesise the equivalent radiance of the multispectral monitored instrument by convolving its spectral response function with the observed scene radiance spectra.
 However, some reference instruments, such as CrIS and AIRS, do not provide complete or contiguous spectral coverage of all monitored instruments’ IR channels.
 Algorithms have been developed to compensate for spectral gaps [Xu et al., 2018], which introduce additional, but quantifiable, uncertainties into the GSICS product.

 An extension of the SNO approach, sometimes known as Ray-matching, can be applied to inter-calibrate counterpart channels in the reflected solar band (VIS/NIR).
-However, GSICS currently applies a complementary, indirect approach whereby the observations of Pseudo Invariant Calibration Targets (PICTs), such as the Moon or Deep Convective Clouds (DCCs), are used to transfer the calibration of the reference instrument to the monitored instrument.
+However, GSICS currently applies a complementary, indirect approach whereby the observations of Pseudo Invariant Calibration Targets (PICTs) [ref], such as the Moon or Deep Convective Clouds (DCCs) [ref], are used to transfer the calibration of the reference instrument to the monitored instrument.
 These observations need not be simultaneous, but need to be made under directly comparable conditions - for example, viewing and solar geometry.
 However, in the former case, it is also possible to use a lunar irradiance model to account for changes due to the Moon’s phase and libration [Wagner et al., 2016].
 There is, however, currently no hyperspectral satellite instrument covering the full spectral band of GEO imagers’ visible and near-infrared channels that would make a suitable reference.
 So instead, GSICS have selected S-NPP/VIIRS as a multispectral reference instrument due to its spectral characteristics, calibration stability and good quality of its characterisation [Xiong et al., 2016].
 This necessitates the use of Spectral Band Adjustment Factors (SBAFs) [Scarino et al., 2016] to account for the radiance differences introduced by the monitored and reference instruments’ equivalent channels having non-identical spectral response functions.

 Similar approaches have also been proposed for thermal infrared and microwave - e.g. using the Moon as a reference [Niu and Chen, 2018].